Mt. Washington Cemetery is located in the heart of Mt. Washington, in the eastern suburbs of Cincinnati, Ohio.

 We are now accepting reservations for our Ash Grove Columbarium.
-These niches hold the cremated remains in an above ground beautiful location and are available in single or dual niches, for $1000 per urn.
+These niches hold the cremated remains in an above ground beautiful location overlooking the cemetery and are available in single or dual niches, for $1000 per urn.

 * Although the cemetery was not founded til the 1860’s, many burials were moved here from other cemeteries.

 - Pick up sticks and place in piles near the road(s) (facing the same direction, please!)

 - Report any unusual activity to the police or cemetery board.